-Comment ID Organisation Commented Section Recommendations by Representations Summary of Representation Council's Res Cil_PDCS 18 Leaside Planning Limited on behalf of Poplar Harca Appendix 2 - Draft Charging Zone Maps Develop the Regulation 123 List and project selection procedure.
+Comment ID Organisation Commented Section Recommendations by Representations Summary of Representation Council's Response Cil_PDCS 18 Leaside Planning Limited on behalf of Poplar Harca Appendix 2 - Draft Charging Zone Maps Develop the Regulation 123 List and project selection procedure.
 Main comments are summarised below: CIL payments regarding affordable housing provision I do not believe that CIL payable on 100% affordable homes is the intention of the CIL regulations.
 I would be grateful if the Council would pursue this anomaly with the backing of this consultation to have affordable housing completely exempt by including its ancillary floorspace.
 Off-set CIL payments I would urge the Council to adopt a principle of working with applicants of development projects to identify if their scheme is in a position to deliver identified CIL projects and to off-set these against CIL payments if the developer is in a position to deliver them on or off-site.
 List of CIL projects We welcome the opportunity to remain involved in contributing to the Regulation 123 List.
 CIL project selection procedure I have not been able to find out how the Council's process for selecting and prioritising CIL projects will operate.
 Perhaps this is something that can be highlighted in the further round of consultation later this year.
 Spread of charging rates I agree and support the Council's approach to setting different rates by areas.
-However, I don't understand, or agree with how the boundaries have been drawn in some cases, in particular the ~notch' into Thomas road as CIL Zone 2 as opposed to a CIL Zone 3.
+However, I don't understand, or agree with how the boundaries have been drawn in some cases, in particular the "notch' into Thomas road as CIL Zone 2 as opposed to a CIL Zone 3.
 I don't believe that this area will generate greater values and would seek that it is reassessed as lying in Zone 3.
+The formula for social housing relief provided in the CIL regulations - as currently drafted - only exempt affordable dwellings.
+The Council cannot change this through its draft Charging Schedule but its officers have raised the issue with CLG.
+The Council prepared an infrastructure delivery plan highlighting infrastructure funding priorities.
+Further meetings and discussions will take place with infrastructure providers and part of the Council's on-going infrastructure planning processes.
 Cil_PDCS 19 Greater London Authority 3.
 Proposed CIL Rates & Charging Area The Council should consider: 1) Extent to which Crossrail SPG has been taken into account.
 2) The adequacy of the evidence, particularly regarding hotel uses.
 3) The extent to which the viability work on the PDCS complies with the new Statutory Guidance.
-A number of points raised by the Borough's proposals which we would find it helpful to discuss with you before expressing a view on compliance with regulation 14 (3), in particular: 1) The extent to which the mayor's Crossrail planning obligations policy has been taken into account in your proposals 2) The adequacy of parts of the evidence base, particularly as regards hotels (a use which is covered by the mayor's planning obligations policy, of course) 3) The extent to which you consider the viability study published with your preliminary draft schedule meets the requirements of the The Council ha take account of reviewing a nu- assumptions r Several of the adjusted for ho ensure the intr local Core Stra striking an app fund infrastruc economic viab whole across t for social housing relief provided in the ons - as currently drafted - only exempt wellings.
-The Council cannot change its draft Charging Schedule but its e raised the issue with CLG.
+A number of points raised by the Borough's proposals which we would find it helpful to discuss with you before expressing a view on compliance with regulation 14 (3), in particular: 1) The extent to which the mayor's Crossrail planning obligations policy has been taken into account in your proposals 2) The adequacy of parts of the evidence base, particularly as regards hotels (a use which is covered by the mayor's planning obligations policy, of course) 3) The extent to which you consider the viability study published with your preliminary draft schedule meets the requirements of the The Council has updated the viability evidence to take account of the new guidance.
+This included reviewing a number of strategic sites and assumptions regarding Crossrail related levies.
+Several of the proposed CIL rates have been adjusted for hotels and other non-residential uses to ensure the introduction of CIL positively enables the local Core Strategy objectives to be delivered, by striking an appropriate balance between the need to fund infrastructure and the impact of CIL on economic viability of development, when taken as a whole across the borough.